visgl/deck.gl/docs/developer-guide/using-layers.md

 # Using Layers

 The "Layer" is a core concept of deck.gl.
-A deck.gl layer is a packaged visualization type that takes a collection of datums, associate each with positions, colors, extrusions, etc., and renders them on a map.
+A deck.gl layer is a packaged visualization type that takes a dataset, associate each item with positions, colors, extrusions, etc. and renders them on a map.

 deck.gl provides an extensive [layer catalog](/docs/layers/README.md) and is designed to compose many layers together to form complex visuals.

 ## Constructing a Layer Instance

-A layer can be instantiated with an `properties` object:
+A layer is instantiated with a `properties` object:

 ```js
 import {ScatterplotLayer} from 'deck.gl';